ballerina-guides/integration-samples/shopify-customer-to-salesforce-customer/Readme.md

 ## Use case

-It is important to synchronize customer and sales data among ecommerce platforms and Salesforce.
-In Shopify, a popular ecommerce platform, customers can register by providing their email addresses.
-Then customers can update their details later at anytime.
-This sample listens for customer data updates in Shopify and create or update corresponding customer details in Salesforce.
+It is important to synchronize customer and sales data among e-commerce platforms and Salesforce.
+In Shopify, a popular e-commerce platform, customers can register by providing their email addresses.
+Then, customers can update their details later at any time.
+This sample listens for customer data updates in Shopify and creates or updates corresponding customer details in Salesforce.

 ## Prerequisites
 * Salesforce account